MicrosoftDocs/azure-dev-docs/articles/java/eclipse-microprofile/deploy-microprofile-open-liberty-java-app-with-maven-plugin.md

 3. Select **DOWNLOAD** to download the project.

-4. Unzip the archive file, as in the following example:
+4. Unzip the archive file by using the following command:

     ```bash
        unzip openliberty-hello-azure.zip